symfony/symfony-docs/validation.rst

 .. tip::

-    Most of the time, you won't interact directly with the ``validator`` service or need to worry about printing out the errors.
-Most of the time, you'll use validation indirectly when handling submitted form data.
+    Most of the time, you will not interact directly with the ``validator`` service or need to worry about printing out the errors.
+Most of the time, you will use validation indirectly when handling submitted form data.
 For more information, see :ref:`how to validate Symfony forms <validating-forms>`.

 You could also pass the collection of errors into a template::